jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 #### Wait, What?

 To make a long story very, *very* short, JavaScript went decades without a standardized solution for modules.
 Developers were left largely to their own devices in this regard, so some common patterns emerged.

 When Node.js came onto the scene in 2009, they needed a solution for modules and importing code.
 The result was the CommonJS module system, which is based on the `require` function.
 To include library code in the current file, you would declare a variable as the result of calling `require` with the module as its argument.

-In the massive 2015 update to the JavaScript language, which is sometimes called *ES6* (or ECMAScript 6), we finally got a standardized system for modules, importing, and exporting.
+In the massive 2015 update to the JavaScript language, which is sometimes called *ES6* (or *ECMAScript 6*), we finally got a standardized system for modules, importing, and exporting.

-Unfortunately, the standard modules are not compatible with CommonJS modules, so you have to let Node.js know you intend for your code to use ES2015 modules.
+Unfortunately the standard modules are not compatible with CommonJS modules, so you have to let Node.js know you intend for your code to use ES2015 modules.

 ### Editing `package.json`